 Cost of Sales.
-For the fiscal year ended November 30, 2017, cost of sales was \$6,724,391, as compared to \$5,774,800 for the fiscal year ended November 30, 2016, representing a 16% increase.
-Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of \$98,383 for the year ended November 30, 2017 compared to \$131,978 for the 2016 period.
-Also, included in Cost of Sales is \$466,763 and \$328,673 related to the costs associated with production of the PrepaCyte CB processing and storage system for the twelve months ended November 30, 2017 and November 30, 2016, respectively.
+For the fiscal year ended November 30, 2018, cost of sales was \$8,539,662, as compared to \$6,724,391 for the fiscal year ended November 30, 2017, representing a 27% increase.
+Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of \$137,062 for the year ended November 30, 2018 compared to \$98,383 for the 2017 period.
+Also, included in Cost of Sales is \$169,396 and \$466,763 related to the costs associated with production of the PrepaCyte CB processing and storage system for the twelve months ended November 30, 2018 and November 30, 2017, respectively.
 On July 12, 2017, the Company entered into a First Amendment to License Agreement (the "Amendment") to pay \$100,000 as royalties for the licenses granted and per the Amendment the license will be fully paid and no further royalty payments or license fees will be due or owed now or in the future.
-As of the twelve months ended November 30, 2016, royalty expense associated with Prepacyte®-CB included in Cost of Sales is \$112,830 and \$22,755, respectively.
-The increase in cost of sales for the twelve months ended November 30, 2017 versus November 30, 2016 is due to the costs associated with Prepacyte®-CB and the increased costs associated with the 14% increase in the number of new domestic cord blood specimens processed in fiscal year 2017 versus fiscal year 2016.
+As of the twelve months ended November 30, 2018 and November 30, 2017, royalty expense associated with Prepacyte® -CB included in Cost of Sales is \$0 and \$112,830, respectively.
+Also included in Cost of Sales is \$626,057 and \$0 for the twelve months ended November 30, 2018 and November 30, 2017, respectively, related to the public banking due to the Purchase Agreement with Cord:Use.
+The increase in cost of sales for the twelve months ended November 30, 2018 versus November 30, 2017 is due to the increased costs due to the public cord blood bank and the increased costs associated with the 17% increase in the number of new domestic cord blood specimens processed in fiscal year 2018 versus fiscal year 2017.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses during the fiscal year ended November 30, 2017 were \$13,480,883 as compared to \$14,722,794 for the fiscal year ended November 30, 2016 representing an 8% decrease.
+Selling, general and administrative expenses during the fiscal year ended November 30, 2018 were \$15,632,696 as compared to \$13,480,883 for the fiscal year ended November 30, 2017 representing a 16% increase.
 These expenses are primarily comprised of selling and marketing expenses, salaries and wages for personnel and professional fees.
-The decrease in selling, general and administrative expenses is primarily due to a decrease of approximately \$555,000 in bad debt expense and a decrease of approximately \$280,000 in professional fees related to accounting services.
-The decrease is partially offset by a 6% increase in selling and marketing expenses.
+The increase in selling, general and administrative expenses is in part due to costs associated with the Purchase Agreement with CordUse.
+As of the twelve months ended November 30, 2018 and November 30, 2017, \$580,000 and \$0, respectively, of selling, general and administrative expenses are associated with the CordUse purchase.
+These expenses are non-recurring expenses related to the acquisition of CordUse.
+The increase in selling, general and administrative expenses is also due to an increase in the bad debt expense of \$650,000.